sharonouma/alx-pre_course/0x01-git/README.md

-This is the README file for the 0x01-git directory
+Push the changes to GithubThis is the README file for the 0x01-git directory